How to apply for FHA loans

 Many lenders let you apply online, though some will connect you with a loan officer to complete your application over the phone or via email.

 Since mortgage terms and rates can vary from one lender to the next, you should contact multiple lenders to compare offers.
 This helps you find the best deal.

-Ideally, you should request quotes from three to four lenders so you know you’re getting the best interest rate and lowest fees available to you.
+Ideally, you should request quotes from three to five lenders so you know you’re getting the best interest rate and lowest fees available to you.

 As long as you submit all your mortgage loan applications within a 45-day window, they’ll be reported as a single credit inquiry on your credit report, so your score won’t be dinged multiple times.

 3. Provide basic details